getzaa456/CraftOps/docs/architecture.md

   k3d cluster create mc-cluster -p "25565-25600:30565-30600@server:0"
   ```
   This maps host ports `25565–25600` → NodePort range `30565–30600` inside the cluster.
-- On server creation, the backend picks the first unused `port` (25565–25600) from the `servers` table.
+- On server creation, the backend picks the first unused `port` (25565–25600) from the `servers` table, inside a transaction guarded by a Postgres advisory lock (`db/servers.js`) — this is what actually prevents two concurrent "create server" requests from racing to the same port; a plain SELECT-then-INSERT wouldn't be safe here.
 - The corresponding Kubernetes `Service` is created with `type: NodePort` and `nodePort = port + 5000` (fixed offset, matches the k3d mapping above).
-- Releasing a port is implicit: once a server row is deleted, that port becomes selectable again.
+- Releasing a port is implicit: once a server row is soft-deleted (`status = 'deleted'`), that port becomes selectable again — enforced by a **partial** unique index (`WHERE status != 'deleted'`), not a plain `UNIQUE` constraint.
+An earlier version of the schema used a plain constraint, which blocked reusing a port freed by a deleted server (`duplicate key value violates unique constraint "servers_port_key"` — found via real usage, fixed in migration `0002`).
+See `docs/database-schema.sql` for the corrected schema and `docs/troubleshooting.md` for the full story.
 - Pool exhaustion (all 36 ports in use) returns `409` to the frontend.

 ## Pod / Resource Naming & Isolation